 When telephone service first came to Springville, our citizens would crank a handle on the phone to ring the operator.
-Once the operator was on the line, the caller would tell her what was needed, and she would flip a light switch nearby.
-The switch would turn on a bright light on top of a telephone pole, which in turn would alert the local police that help was needed.
-Hopefully if it was an emergency, the policeman wasn’t too far away to notice the bright light was on!
+Once the operator was on the line, the caller would tell her what was needed, and she would flip a nearby light switch.
+The switch would turn on a bright light on top of a telephone pole, which in turn would alert the local police (as soon as they noticed) that help was needed.
+Hopefully if it was an emergency, the policeman wasn’t too far away, and he would notice the bright light was on!

 If it was a fire, someone would run out to the old fire bell and ring it loudly.
 As the City was divided into four sections by Center Street and Main Street, one ring would send the volunteers running to “area one,” two rings meant “area two,” three was “area three” and so forth.